CindyLingruixin/VGO_node_server/README.md

 5. On the left-side Category bar expand "SSH" tag and click on "Auth"
 6. Click on "Browse..." to browse the 'vgo_putty_keypair.ppk'
 7. Go back to "Session" tag and click on "Open" to connect to our server
-8. When you see "login as: " in linux terminal, type in "bitnami" and press Enter
+8. When you see "login as: " in Linux terminal, type in "bitnami" and press Enter

 ###How to deploy Github project:

-1. Log in to Bitnami linux machine (complete the steps above)
+1. Log in to Bitnami Linux machine (complete the steps above)
 2. Run $ls
 3. Run $cd apps
 4. Run $cd VGO_Node.js_Server